Lofty-Brambles/yagpdb-cc/README.md

 If you need assistance with using or have any feedback on these CCs, you can either open an issue at this repo or contact me on discord (galen#8183, I am also in the YAGPDB.xyz support server)

 If you don't know how to create a custom command, or just need a refresher/clarification, [this article](https://learn.yagpdb.xyz/the-custom-command-interface) explains the process.
-I have also included similar documentation within comments in CCs and the associated README files as is explained in the [official YAGPDB CC website](https://yagpdb-cc.github.io/adding-ccs).
+I have also included similar documentation within comments in CCs and the associated README files as is explained in the [YAGPDB CC website](https://yagpdb-cc.github.io/adding-ccs).
-*Note: CCs with recommended regex triggers will include `-`, `?`, and mentioning the YAGPDB.xyz bot as prefixes.*
+*Note: CCs with recommended regex triggers will generally include `-`, `?`, and mentioning \@YAGPDB.xyz as prefixes.*
-If you still need further clarification on adding CCs, please don't contact me directly, and instead go to the [official support server](https://discord.com/invite/4udtcA5).
+If you still need further clarification on adding CCs, please don't contact me directly, and instead go to the [support server](https://discord.com/invite/4udtcA5).

 General information on YAGPDB.xyz custom commands is available in the [documentation](https://docs.yagpdb.xyz/) and [learning course](https://learn.yagpdb.xyz/).